SAP-archive/cloud-sample-spaceflight-java/-exercises-/02-Deploy/README.md

 <p align="center"><img width="640" src="res/pic204.png" alt="API endpoints"> </p>

 > So far the database and the service layer are running.
-In the next step we'll deploy the UI.
+In the next step we will deploy the UI.

-## 3. Run the app module
+### 3. Run the app module

 1. Click on the `app` folder of your project.
 Click again on the **play** icon under the menu to build the UI of the application.